Ewooral/Ewooral-Tutorials/JAVASCRIPT/interview-questions-master/OOP.md

 Answer:

 24.
-How could you defineAbstraction in OOP? premium question
+How could you define Abstraction in OOP? premium question
 Answer: